montysecurity/OpenHunt/README.md

 It should match the checksum above.

-As MITRE releases more information, I plan on keeping the script current and will update the date and checksum above.
+As MITRE releases more information, I plan on keeping the script and `groups.csv` current; I will update the date and checksum above each time MITRE info changes.

 ## Credit and Thank You Notes